Kraftsportsklubben-av-1967/kk67-frontend/CONTRIBUTING.md

 ## Code reviews

 Everytime a member of the group creates a merge request, it needs to reviewed and verified by atleast one person before merging it.
-After the MR has been verfiied and accepted, the creator of the MR needs to merge it into the master branch.
+After the PR has been verfiied and accepted, the creator of the PR needs to merge it into the master branch.

 Remember to squash commits when merging, since commit messages after dosen't make much sense in the master branch.

 ## Workflow

-Everything that is merged or committed and pushed to `master` goes straight to production (need pipelines here) if all the tests are passing (see .gitlab-ci.yml).
-Because of that, the preferred workflow is to create a new MR (Merge Request) in GitLab.
-There you can request a code review from one of your teammates before your contribution is merged to `main`.
-When you create an MR, your code will run in GitLab CI/CD, where it will be tested and deployed to a review deployment.
+Everything that is merged or committed and pushed to `master` goes straight to production (need pipelines here) if all the tests are passing (need GitHub actions configured).
+Because of that, the preferred workflow is to create a new PR (Pull Request) in GitHub.
+There you can request a code review from one of your teammates before your contribution is merged to `master`.

 ## Folders